 It can find an unused TCP localhost port and remember the association::

-$ sudo port-for foo
+$ sudo port-for foo 37987

 This can be useful when you are installing a stack of software with multiple parts needing port numbers.

 There are several rules port-for is trying to follow to find and return a new unused port:

 Port must be unused: port-for checks this by trying to connect to the port and to bind to it.

 Port must be IANA unassigned and otherwise not well-known: this is acheived by maintaining unassigned ports list (parsed from IANA and Wikipedia).

 port-fordoesn't return ports from ephemeral port ranges configured at the current machine.